Carex perdentata (Meadow Sedge)

 Also known as Webberville or Sand Sedge.

-Meadow sedge is one of the toughest, sun and drought tolerant sedges.
-It grows in dry woodlands of cedar elms, Texas persimmon, mesquite, and hackberries.
+Meadow Sedge is one of the toughest, sun and drought tolerant sedges.
+It grows in dry woodlands of cedar elms, Texas zpersimmon, Mesquite, and Hackberries.
 It also grows out in the full sun on the open prairies.
-Meadow sedge will survive the drought periods, but it will look better if you water it once or twice a month in the summer.
+Meadow sedge will survive the drought periods, but it will look better if you water it regularly in the summer.

 Like all sedges, it will tolerate mowing as long as you don't mow too short.
 Keep the mowing above 4" and mow just once a season.